 How does it work?

 We conduct interviews each year with people who regularly use ecstasy and related drugs.
-Due to current events with COVID-19, in 2023 we will be conducting interviews either face-to-face or over the phone/via video conferencing.
+The interviews will be conducted either face-to-face or over the telephone/via video conferencing.

 Could I get in trouble for revealing this sort of information?